-This year, I’ve transitioned from lightweight backpacking to ultralight (UL) backpacking.
+In 2018, I’ve transitioned from lightweight backpacking to ultralight (UL) backpacking.
 It’s been an interesting experience and I’m not hardcore and fully into it (there are definitely a lot of areas I can fully go ultralight on but I’m just not willing to yet), but there are two main adjustments for me which I’ll get to in a minute.
-First, let me give you a breakdown of UL backpacking the way I understand it.
+First, let me give you a breakdown of ultralight backpacking the way I understand it.

 Your pack weight is everything including consumables (food and water) and your base weight is everything before consumables.
-As an ultralight backpacker, your base weight should be 10 lb and under… but I’m not there yet and I’d still consider myself transitioning into it.
+As an ultralight backpacker, your base weight is generally said to be 10 lb and under… but there’s no strict definition of it.
+I’m not there yet and I’d still consider myself transitioning into it.